SnakeA117/expense-planner/README.md

 Acknowledgements:

 This project was inspired by the need for a simple and effective expense tracking tool.
 Special thanks to the open-source community for their contributions and the libraries used to build this application.

-That's a basic structure for your project's description and README.
-Feel free to modify and expand it based on your specific project requirements and additional features.